-Last Updated on April 7, 2023 by Verna Meachum
+Last Updated on November 16, 2023 by Leonela Carabajal Paladino

 Are your natural hair styling efforts not turning out as expected?
 If you’ve been struggling to get a good gel cast, you’re by no means alone.

-Several elements are necessary to create a style with the desired firmness, form or shape, and overall look, including ensuring that your gel cast is correctly formed.
+Several elements are necessary to create a style with the desired firmness, form, shape, and overall look, including ensuring that your gel cast is correctly formed.

 When styling hair, there are several considerations to bear in mind; each type of gel must be applied differently depending on the hair’s unique characteristics, such as porosity, curl pattern, and more.

-For example, a wavy head with low porosity hair will use a gel that is designed for that type of hair and may use the praying hands method to apply the gel.
-A coily head with high porosity hair would require a gel tailored to that specific hair type and may use the raking technique to apply a gel.
+For example, wavy hair with low porosity hair will use a gel that is designed for that type of hair and may use the praying hands method to apply the gel.

-So, many factors are involved in the process of gel casting.
-It will take some experimentation to see what gel and what method of application works best for your hair type.
+Thus, many factors play a role in the process of gel casting.
+It will require some experimentation to determine the best gel and method of application suited for your hair type.

-The distinctive feature of setting hair with styling products is their ability to gelify and form a flexible cast that sets the hair in the desired shape.
+The distinctive feature of setting hair with styling products is their ability to gelify and form a flexible cast that sets the hair in the desired shape.2

 The basic objective is to create a uniform film from the root to the tip.
-These unique polymers provide a variety of benefits, such as reshaping strands while providing long-lasting hold and shine.
+These unique polymers provide a variety of benefits, such as reshaping strands while providing long-lasting hold and shine.3